 Live stream interns work with our live stream crew which videotapes performances and interviews and live streams all of them during the Festival.
 Live stream interns are also responsible for editing the live feed into archival video for the Festival and for YouTube.
-Knowledge of Photoshop, Google Docs, and Final Cut Pro.
+Knowledge of Photoshop, Google Docs, I-Movie, and Final Cut Pro.
 A good fit for: interns interested gaining experience in video editing and live film work.

 Stage intern works and assists Festival stage managers in various performance venues.
 A good fit: interns interested in gaining experience in stage management.